|

 Cohesion

-This is the extent to which members of a group exhibit a desire to
+This is the extent to which group members exhibit a desire to

 achieve common goals and group identity.
-Research (Townsend 1968) [5] tends to support the view
+Research (Townsend 1968)[5] supports the view

 that high interaction teams need high task cohesion to be consistently